2013 Bohol earthquake: Bohol

-By far the most casualties and damage occurred in Bohol.
+The most casualties and damage occurred in Bohol.
 A total of 209 people were confirmed dead, 877 people were confirmed injured, and eight confirmed missing.
-A rough estimate of the damage is expected to be at least at ₱2.2 billion.
+A rough estimate of the damage was expected to be at least at ₱2.2 billion.
 The town of Loon had the largest number fatalities (67).
-Also, a total of 1,255,128 people (the province's entire population) were affected by the quake.
+A total of 1,255,128 people (the province's entire population) were affected by the quake.
 Nearly 71,900 residential houses were damaged (out of which 14,480 were destroyed), with the towns of Loon, Tubigon, Carmen, and Calape among the worst affected.

-A building at the Tagbilaran Port Terminal and a ceiling of the second floor and the airport tower of Tagbilaran Airport in Tagbilaran collapsed.
+A building at the Tagbilaran Port Terminal and a ceiling of the second floor and the tower of Tagbilaran Airport collapsed.
 Loboc Church, Loon Church and Maribojoc Church collapsed; the façade of Baclayon Church and its bell tower were totally damaged.
 Other churches, including those in Loay, Dauis, Dimiao, and Tubigon were also severely damaged.
 In Carmen, a freestanding bell tower and an observation deck in the island's renowned Chocolate Hills were destroyed, with some hills themselves damaged by landslides.

 Several government buildings and numerous schools in the province were also partially or totally damaged, including the municipal halls of twelve towns.
-The provincial district hospital in Loon collapsed, trapping and killing an unknown number of patients.
+The provincial district hospital in Loon collapsed, trapping and killing patients.
 Some 32 bridges, including many along the National Road, and 13 road sections were damaged and impassable, hampering aid efforts.
 Energy services in the province were also cut off.

 Cebu

 Intensity V–VI was experienced at Metro and Southern Cebu, while the rest of Cebu experienced intensity VI.
 Twelve people were confirmed dead, 96 were injured, and a total of 404,107 families, or more than 1.9 million people were affected by the quake.

 Several structures in Cebu City incurred total and partial damage.
-A building in Pasil Fish Port in Cebu City collapsed killing five people and injuring seven people.
+A building in Pasil Fish Port collapsed killing five people and injuring seven people.
 The Basilica Minore del Santo Niño's bell tower also collapsed.
 Cebu Provincial Capitol was badly hit by the quake.
 Several hospitals such as Cebu Doctors' University Hospital and St. Vincent Hospital incurred damage.
-A stampede in a Cebu gym caused five deaths and injured eight.
+A stampede in a gym caused five deaths and injured eight.
 A part of Mandaue City Public Market also collapsed, reportedly killing a vendor.